7 easy home updates to improve your mental wellbeing

 Our homes are intended to be the spaces we feel safest and most at ease in.
 However, if they aren’t set up to suit our very personal needs, they can end up becoming a stressor.
 So, to help you style your very own sanctuary, here are 7 interior tweaks that require little effort but provide a big mental boost.

-1. Refresh the colour palette
+1. Refresh the color palette

-Colour can have a huge impact on your state of mind, so if you’re finding it hard to relax in certain areas of your home, consider opting for a new hue.
+Color can have a huge impact on your state of mind, so if you’re finding it hard to relax in certain areas of your home, consider opting for a new hue.
 Interior Stylist and Art Director Pippa Jameson recommends checking in with yourself during day-to-day activities to observe how you feel in certain environments.
-‘Whether you are out and about visiting exhibitions or walking in the countryside, make a mental note of how the colours around you make you feel.
+‘Whether you are out and about visiting exhibitions or walking in the countryside, make a mental note of how the colors around you make you feel.
 Which shades make you feel calm, and which have the opposite effect?’

 Neutral tones and those found in nature, such as blues and greens, are associated with feelings of calm and tranquility – ideal for bedrooms and living spaces, whilst bright and bold tones are more stimulating.

 ‘Paint your ceiling in either a light blue or light pink,’ says Tash Bradley, our Director of Interior Design.
 ‘Light blue is mentally soothing and can improve sleep quality.
 Whilst light pink is gentle and nurturing, making you feel safe.’

 ‘A clean house is a happy house.’ says Sam Bramley, our Lead Color Consultant.
 ‘When you’ve decluttered your home and done a spring clean, this can really help you feel calm and rested.
 It’s one of the most rewarding tasks you can do in your home.’